Neural Feature Learning in Function Space

 In particular, the first term $\proj{\lpmi_{X; Y}}{\sspc{\cX} \otimes \spc{\cY}}$ characterizes the dependence component aligned with the subspace $\sspc{\cX}$, and the second term represents the component orthogonal to $\sspc{\cX}$.
 For convenience, we denote these two dependence components by $\pif{}(\lpmi_{X; Y})$ and $\pif{\perp}(\lpmi_{X; Y})$, respectively, and demonstrate the geometry of the decomposition in \figref{fig:proj}.

 \olabel{$\lpmi_{X; Y}$} \hlabel{$\pif{}(\lpmi_{X; Y})$} \vlabel{$\pif{\perp}(\lpmi_{X; Y})$} \planelabel{$\sspc{\cX} \otimes \spc{\cY}$} \olabelxshift{-0.3em} \hlabelxshift{0.3em}

-In general, the information carried by decomposed dependence components depend on the choices of subspace $\sspc{\cX}$, which various in different learning settings.
-In spite of such differences, we can learn the decomposition with the same procedure, which we demonstrate as follows.
+In general, the information carried by decomposed dependence components depends on the choices of subspace $\sspc{\cX}$, which varies in different learning settings.
+In spite of such differences, we can learn the decomposition with a unified procedure, which we demonstrate as follows.

 To begin, we consider the feature representations of the dependence components.
 For example, by applying the rank-$k$ approximation on the orthogonal component $\pif{\perp}(\lpmi_{X; Y})$, we obtain

 which can be represented as a pair of $k$-dimensional features.
 To learn such feature representations, we introduce the two-level nesting configuration